 For a brief summary, this section includes a number of CEPC related exotic physics studies in recent literature.
-Qualitative results on the projected energy scale sensitivities from dedicated investigation focus on well-motivated topics such as the ALP, $\tau$ lepton form factors,
+Qualitative results on the projected energy scale sensitivities from dedicated investigation focus on well-motivated topics such as the ALP, $\tau$ lepton form factors, Bell inequality tests, etc. The summary bar-chart Fig. 92 illustrates the major sensitivity channels, and the quantitative results from these studies are listed in Table XIV.

-FIG. 101: Energy reach in representative exotic search channels at the CEPC.
-Note the maximal energy reach may apply to different model parameter regions between experiments.
+FIG. 92: Energy reach in representative exotic search channels at the CEPC.
+Note the maximal reach may apply to different parameter regions between experiments.